volodymyrhudyma/blog/content/blog/type-guards-in-typescript.md

 When we write the following code: **a instanceof Date**, we check whether the prototype chain of **a** contains **Date.prototype**.

-Obviously, **instanceof** is also a Type Guard, since TypeScript is able to narrow down the type of a value in statements, guarded by it:
+Obviously, **instanceof** is also a Type Guard, since TypeScript is able to narrow down the type of a value in statements that are guarded with it:

 ```typescript
 const formatDate = (value: Date | string) => {